openbmc/openbmc/poky/documentation/ref-manual/classes.rst

 ``module-base.bbclass``
 =======================

-The ``module-base`` class provides the base functionality for building Linux kernel modules.
+The :ref:`module-base <ref-classes-module-base>` class provides the base functionality for building Linux kernel modules.
 Typically, a recipe that builds software that includes one or more kernel modules and has its own means of building the module inherits this class as opposed to inheriting the